heterophyllus/GlassPlotter/README.md

 ![MDI](image/Screenshot_MDI.png)

 ## Overview
-GlassPlotter is an open source glassmap viewer which aims to be useful for daily work of diverse optical engineers.
+GlassPlotter is an open source and easy-to-use glassmap viewer.

+The key feature of this application is to support various useful functions as listed below.
+They will be helpful in designing any optical systems.

+From the viewpoint of software, this application is developed to be intuitive.
+It can be built and distributed as executable with simple GUI that frees from any scripting and specific environments.

-## Key Features
+## Functions
-- Comprehensive functionality
+- Glass maps
+  - [x] nd - vd
+  - [x] ne - ve
+  - [x] PgF - vd
+  - [x] PCt - vd
+  - [ ] Buchdahl coefficients (test)
-- User defined curve
+- Plots
+  - [x] Refractive index vs wavelength plot
+  - [x] Transmittance vs wavelength plot
+  - [x] Thermal coefficient (dn/dt) plot
-- Rich GUI
+- Table
+  - [x] Various glass properties (optical, mechanical, chemical, etc)
-- Open source
+- Others
+  - [x] Glass search (used for glass fitting)

 ## Getting Started
-The binaries for Windows/Mac can be downloaded from [Release page](https://github.com/heterophyllus/glassplotter/releases/latest).
+The prebuilt binaries can be downloaded from [Release page](https://github.com/heterophyllus/glassplotter/releases/latest).

 See also [Wiki](https://github.com/heterophyllus/glassplotter/wiki) for further information.

-## Resources
+## Glass Catalogs
-This application requires additional files in either of two formats.
+This application reads glass catalog files in either of two formats.

 1. Zemax AGF
    Available on each manufacturer's website.